 \subsection{MoE Input Projection}

-Transformer-based architectures such as NAGphormer and ViT typically apply an input projection layer to map raw feature tokens into a unified embedding space before self-attention.
-In prior work, this is often implemented as a single shared MLP applied to all tokens.
-However, such a uniform projection can be limiting in our setting, where the input sequence contains tokens from various sources—including self features, multi-hop neighbor features, multiple modalities, and special classification tokens.
+Input projection layers are common in Transformers~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}, which map raw input feature tokens into a unified embedding space.
+The typical choice—using a shared MLP uniformly for all tokens—however, is limited in our setting, since the input tokens come from various sources (e.g., self/neighbor, modality, or special tokens).

-To address this, we adopt a Mixture-of-Experts (MoE) Input Projection module that dynamically routes each token to specialized expert networks, improving the model's capacity to handle diverse data.
-We follow typical MoE architectures~\cite{dai2024deepseekmoeultimateexpertspecialization,fedus2022switch}, where a gating network determines how tokens are assigned to different experts, including multiple routed experts and one shared expert.
+To address this, we design an input projection module based on MoE techniques~\cite{dai2024deepseekmoeultimateexpertspecialization,fedus2022switch} that improves the model's capacity to handle diverse data by dynamically routing each token to specialized expert networks.
+A gating network is used to determine how tokens are assigned to different experts, including multiple routed experts and one shared expert.

-To encode the \(i\)-th token across all nodes, we refer to \(S[i] \in \mathbb{R}^{N \times d_{in}}\), which represents the \(i\)-th token position in the input sequence for all \(N\) nodes.
-Since the position in the sequence implicitly indicates the token's semantic role (e.g., self feature, neighbor feature, or special token), we provide this information explicitly to the gating network by concatenating a one-hot position vector.